barek2k2/localize_multi_digit/README.md

 Then Restrat your application and you are Done!

 # How to use
-Localizing multiple digits from any string is very easy from your any controller,view,helper,model.
+Localizing multiple digits from any string/fixnum/float is very easy from your any controller,view,helper,model.

-Tell I18n that your current language is Arabic and you can get your digits into arabic trsnalated like this
+Tell I18n that your current language is Arabic and you can get your digits into arabic trsnalated like this:
 <pre>
   <code>
     I18n.locale = :ar